 On December 30, 2016, the Company completed a private placement for flow through shares.
-The Company issued 4,760,000 flow through units ("FT Units") at a price of \$0.05 per FT unit.
-Each FT unit is comprised of one flow through share and one-half of a non-flow through warrant, with each warrant entitling the holder to acquire a non-flow through share at a price of \$0.10 for a term of two years.
-Finder's fees of \$18,640 were paid and 372,800 finder's warrants valued at \$11,000 using the Black-Scholes option pricing model with an expected life of 2 years, volatility of 163.34%, a risk free rate of 0.74% and dividend rate of 0.% were issued in conjunction with the flow through shares.
-Share issuance costs of \$11,899 were paid for the private placement.
+The Company issued 4,760,000 FT Units at a price of \$0.05 per FT unit.
+Each FT unit is comprised of one flow through share and one-half of a non-flow through warrant, with each whole warrant entitling the holder to acquire a non-flow through share at a price of \$0.10 for a term of two years.
+Finder's fees of \$18,640 were paid and 372,800 finder's warrants valued at \$11,000 using the Black-Scholes option pricing model with an expected life of 2 years, volatility of 115.50%, a risk free rate of 0.74% and dividend rate of 0% were issued in conjunction with the flow through shares.
+The Company incurred additional share issuance costs of \$13,872 relating to this private placement.
+There was no flow-through premium associated with the transaction.